About

 Architecture patterns for deploying LLMs on Ray Serve at scale - autoscaling configuration, batching strategy, multi-model routing, and operational lessons from production deployments.

-Additional writing on GenAI platform engineering, MLOps, LLM fine-tuning, and production AI strategy.
+Additional writing on GenAI platform engineering, vector search infrastructure, MLOps, and production AI strategy.